-Global Portfolio Solutions ("GPS")
+Multi-Asset Solutions Group ("MAS")

-The GPS team provides customized, multi-asset class solutions to clients, which includes markets expertise, asset allocation, and risk management services.
+The MAS team provides customized, multi-asset class solutions to clients, which includes markets expertise and strategic advice, asset allocation, portfolio construction and customized hedging, and risk management services.
 The team leverages the broader GSAM platform as well as AIMS' external manager selection platform to offer clients a broad range of competitive investment solutions across asset classes, regions, and the risk spectrum.
-As agreed upon with a client, GPS provides these services by selecting or recommending investment products, monitoring compliance with investment guidelines and/or policies and periodically rebalancing the portfolio.
-GPS clients include pooled investment vehicles formed and managed by the GPS team, including vehicles formed primarily for investment by other Advisory Accounts of GPS, and pooled investment vehicles formed and managed by others, including affiliates ("GPS Program Funds").
-The GPS team also provides model portfolios to Advisers, broker-dealers or other financial intermediaries who may use such model portfolios to assist in developing their own investment recommendations and managing their own accounts or the accounts of their clients, or who may make such model portfolios available to their clients through investment platforms.
+As agreed upon with a client, MAS provides these services by selecting or recommending investment products, monitoring compliance with investment guidelines and/or policies and periodically rebalancing the portfolio.
+MAS clients include pooled investment vehicles formed and managed by the MAS team, including vehicles formed primarily for investment by other Advisory Accounts of MAS, and pooled investment vehicles formed and managed by others, including affiliates ("MAS Program Funds").
+The MAS team also provides model portfolios to Advisers, broker-dealers or other financial intermediaries who may use such model portfolios to assist in developing their own investment recommendations and managing their own accounts or the accounts of their clients, or who may make such model portfolios available to their clients through investment platforms.